uber/baseweb/rfcs/avatar-component.md

   Defines the width of the image.
 Should be an option from the $theme.sizing list otherwise, will use default.
 * `src: string` - Required
   Image to display.
-* `srcFallback: string` - Optional
-  Image to display if the primary image fails to load.

 ## `StatefulAvatarContainer` API

 * All props of a `Avatar` component.
+Handles displaying fallback color if provided src image fails to load.

 ## Presentational components props API